bokiperic/Protractor-Test/README.md

 # Protractor-Test
-Test project for learning Protractor
+Test project for learning Protractor.
+This will be JS version, since tutorial covers Protractor with AngularJS, but will be usefull for later automation using Angular2+ with TS.